Policy-based Scheduling

 export K8S_CLUSTER_CONTEXT_2=kind-wlc-2

-kubectl --context=${NOVA_CONTROLPLANE_CONTEXT} get clusters
+kubectl get --context=${NOVA_CONTROLPLANE_CONTEXT} clusters

 NAME K8S-VERSION K8S-CLUSTER REGION ZONE READY IDLE STANDBY

-wlc-1 1.28 wlc-1 True True False
+wlc-1 1.32 nova-wlc-1 us-central1 us-central1-f True True False

-wlc-2 1.28 wlc-2 True True False
+wlc-2 1.32 nova-wlc-2 us-central1 us-central1-c True True False

 Manifests used in this tutorial can be found in the examples directory in try-nova repository.
 If you installed Nova from release tarball, you should have those manifests already.